alicevillar/sfa_api/README.md

 * Level 2 : Multi-Factor Authentication => Using passwords as a sole factor provides weak security.
 Multi-factor solutions provide a more robust solution by requiring an attacker to acquire more than one element to authenticate with the service.
 * Level 3 : Cryptographic Based Authentication => requires authentication that is "based on proof of possession of a key through a cryptographic protocol.”
 This type of authentication is used to achieve the strongest level of authentication assurance.

 > SFA-API applies digital identity, authentication and session management recommendation.
-We use python libraries werkzeug (for password hashing) and secrets (to generate authentication key).
+We use libraries werkzeug (for password hashing) and secrets (to generate authentication key).
 However, we're only scratching the surface.
 We are maximizing the security in our API > following OWASP recommendations.
 Here are the basic security measures we apply to maximize the security in our AP:
 > * Level 1 : Passwords => a) In SFA-API, passwords have at least 8 characters in length; b) we ensure that passwords used are not commonly used passwords by blocking the [top 1000 most common passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords); c) we securely store user credentials, so is a password is compromised, the attacker does not immediately have access to this information.
 > * Level 2 : Multi-Factor Authentication (MFA) => SFA-API applies 2 layers of protection: hashing passwords and authentication key (which works as a token).